kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 <tr>
 <td><b>system:kube-controller-manager</b></td>
 <td><b>system:kube-controller-manager</b> user</td>
-<td>Allows access to the resources required by the kube-controller-manager component.
+<td>Allows access to the resources required by the {{< glossary_tooltip term_id="kube-controller-manager" text="controller manager" >}} component.
-The permissions required by individual control loops are contained in the <a href="#controller-roles">controller roles</a>.</td>
+The permissions required by individual controllers are detailed in the <a href="#controller-roles">controller roles</a>.</td>
 </tr>
 <tr>
 <td><b>system:node</b></td>
 <td>None</td>
-<td>Allows access to resources required by the kubelet component, <b>including read access to all secrets, and write access to all pod status objects</b>.
+<td>Allows access to resources required by the kubelet, <b>including read access to all secrets, and write access to all pod status objects</b>.

-You should use the <a href="/docs/reference/access-authn-authz/node/">Node authorizer</a> and <a href="/docs/reference/access-authn-authz/admission-controllers/#noderestriction">NodeRestriction admission plugin</a> is recommended instead of the <tt>system:node</tt> role, and allow granting API access to kubelets based on the pods scheduled to run on them.
+You should use the <a href="/docs/reference/access-authn-authz/node/">Node authorizer</a> and <a href="/docs/reference/access-authn-authz/admission-controllers/#noderestriction">NodeRestriction admission plugin</a> instead of the <tt>system:node</tt> role, and allow granting API access to kubelets based on the Pods scheduled to run on them.

+The <tt>system:node</tt> role only exists for compatibility with Kubernetes clusters upgraded from versions prior to v1.8.
 </td>
 </tr>
 <tr>
 <td><b>system:node-proxier</b></td>
 <td><b>system:kube-proxy</b> user</td>
-<td>Allows access to the resources required by the kube-proxy component.</td>
+<td>Allows access to the resources required by the {{< glossary_tooltip term_id="kube-proxy" text="kube-proxy" >}} component.</td>
 </tr>
 </table>